rachelappel/AcmeBooks/AcmeBooksAPI/.Slides/nullable.md

 # Nullable reference types | C# 8

-NRTs are annotations to variable declarations to help direct the compiler and runtime.
+<span style="font-size:1.2em;">NRTs are annotations to variable declarations to help direct the compiler and runtime.</style>

 `?` to mark it as nullable
 `!` to suppress nulls